MingukM/SnakeGame/README.md

 # SnakeGame
 My very first personal project to build my portfolio.
-I am interested in making games, so I decide to make a simple snake game using java.
+I am interested in making games, so I have decided to make a simple snake game using java.